The collar drag is one of the fastest, simplest and yet most effective ways to reverse positions on the ground.

 That’s because he teaches gamechanging moves in an incredibly precise and to the point way.

-So I’m thrilled to announce that I’m collaborating with Jon to release his most ambitious project so far – a brand new Grapplearts instructional called “The Open Guard System.”
+So I’m thrilled to announce that I’ve collaborated with Jon to release a brand new Grapplearts instructional called “The Open Guard System.”

-This instructional is a complete method for mastering the open guard in BJJ.
+This DVD and online streaming format instructional is a complete method for mastering the open guard in BJJ.
 You’ll get the strategies and techniques you need to dominate a match from before the first contact is made all the way through to choking him silly.